owncloud/web/docs/deployments/oc10-app.md

 'web.baseUrl' => 'https://<your-owncloud-server>/apps-external/web',
 ```
 ## Configure ownCloud Web
 There are a few config values which need to be set in order for ownCloud Web to work correctly.
-Navigate into `apps-external/web` and adjust `config.json` according to the following example:
+Please copy `apps-external/web/config.json.dist` into `config/config.json` and adjust it according to the following example:

 ```json
 {